New York City Brain Injury Lawyers

 A traumatic brain injury (TBI) consists of a change in normal brain function brought on by an external force.
 Initial symptoms of a brain injury may include:

-• Change in mental state during or after the external force, including confusion or deliriousness
+- Change in the mental state during or after the external force, including confusion or deliriousness

 It Is Crucial To See A Doctor When TBI Is Possible